Module details

 A range of topics on the social, political and cultural evolution of contemporary France will be discussed, using articles from the Press, as well as authentic audio and video material.

-- Develop your listening, speaking, reading and writing skills to the advanced B2+ level of the Common European Framework of Reference (CEFR)
+- help you to develop your listening, speaking, reading and writing skills to the advanced level B2+ (CEFR);

-- Aid you to engage with different language registers from a range of contexts, so that you can develop the ability to recognise stylistic and idiomatic features and apply them to your own communication
+- provide the opportunity to engage with different language registers from a range of contexts, so that you can develop the ability to recognise stylistic and idiomatic features and apply them to your own communication.

 You will extend your background knowledge on social, political and cultural developments in France, which will be especially helpful if you are planning to study abroad.